ngoducthien/ngoducthien/README.md

 A lover of coding, I’m always exploring new technologies and techniques to enhance research efficiency and analysis.

-These repositories showcase a selection of public scripts and programs I've developed for my research.
+These repositories showcase a selection of public scripts and programs I've developed for my work.
 Feel free to explore, and let’s connect to discuss innovative opportunities in the field.

 <!--
 **ngoducthien/ngoducthien** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.